ziyangz5/ziyangz5.github.io/_pages/about.md

   - /about.html
 ---

+I am a Ph.D. student studying in computer graphics in Waseda University, Japan.
 I use this website as my personal page, writing random articles and logging some technical details during my projects.